fakedrtom/SVAFotate/README.md

                         observed SVs.
 Please provide minimum AF to exclude all SVs from data sources with a total AF below that value (must be between 0 and 1.0).
 ```

+To see how much of a given SV in the input VCF has matching overlaps with SVs of the same
+SVTYPE in the BED file, the `-c` option is provided.
+This will add the `SV_Cov` annotation
+which reflects the fraction of the genomic coordinates for an SV in the input VCF that
+are found to overlap with matching SVs in the BED file.
+The following figure provides example
+scenarios with all SVs being the same SVTYPE and the resulting `SV_Cov` annotations that would
+be added to the given SVs.

 ![max_af](https://github.com/fakedrtom/SVAFotate/blob/master/images/SV_Cov_example_fig.png)

+Please note that all overlaps from all given sources in the BED file are considered in this
+calculation provided that the matching SVs share the same SVTYPE.

 ```
   -u UNIQUE SV REGIONS, --uniq UNIQUE SV REGIONS